pickles976/Angstrom/pages/app/markdown/index.md

 ### Installation

-To get Macron running on your system:
+To get Angstrom running on your system:

 **Clone the repository**